Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

 The main difficulty in building the coding scheme is the fact that the description $U^n$ relates to the channel output only through its bin index.
 However, due to the law of large numbers, the connection of $U^n$ and $Y^n$ can still be simulated by a new AVC $Q_{Y|UXJ}$, and the bin index of $U^n$, after taking the average over all $S^n$, is almost uniformly distributed.
 Hence, it is sufficient to construct another code for the AVC $Q_{Y|UXJ}$ under the average error criterion, and this completes the proof.

 It should be noted that the capacity is positive only when the average channel $Q_{Y|XJ}$ is nonsymmetrizable-$\mathcal{X}$.
-It turns out that the symmetrizability of $S$ does not affect the decoding of $X$ according to the proof of Lemma \ref{lem: necessity of complete graph} since the error probability takes the average over all $S^n$ in both average and maximal error cases.
+It turns out that the symmetrizability of $S$ does not affect the decoding of $X$ since the error probability takes the average over all $S^n$ in both average and maximal error cases.
 Then, it follows from the results of \cite{csiszar1988capacity}\cite{ericson1985exponential} that the capacity of an AVC $Q_{Y|XJ}$ is positive if and only if the channel is nonsymmetrizable-$\mathcal{X}$.
 When the conditions in the theorem do not hold, the codeword $X^n$ cannot be transmitted reliably, and hence, no message and state description can be conveyed to the receiver.
-However, the estimator can still estimate the parameter $S^n$ under some level $D$ since the channel output $Y^n$ is correlated to the parameter sequence, and the estimation function is solely based on $Y^n$.
+However, the estimator can still estimate the state $S^n$ under some level $D$ since the channel output $Y^n$ is correlated to the state sequence, and the estimation function is solely based on $Y^n$.